-Perforated plates are plates with pattern of holes, slots, or decorative shapes.
-They have a wide area of usage in industrial applications, such as filters, silencers, radiator grilles, ventilation or separator plates.
+Perforated plates are plates with patterns of holes, slots, or decorative shapes.
+They have a wide area of usage in industrial applications, such as filters, silencers, radiator grilles, ventilation, or separator plates.

-Under Advanced Concepts, choose one of the porous media
+Under Advanced Concepts, choose one of the Porous media models:

-Assign the Darcy and Forchheimer resistance coefficients with respect to local coordinates.
+- Assign the Darcy (d) and Forchheimer (f) resistance coefficients with respect to local coordinates.

-Assign the Unit vector 1 and Unit vector 2 with respect to global coordinates.
+- Assign Unit vector 1 and Unit vector 2 with respect to global coordinates.

-- If you created the region in CAD model and defined it as zone, then pick the volume
+- If you created the region in the CAD model itself then pick the volume region.

-While the sponge like structures permit the flow evenly in every direction (isotropic), perforated plates transmit the flow in a particular direction (anisotropic).
-To simulate an isotropic structure, dx, dy, dz and fx, fy, fz should have been same.
-However, fluid will flow only on 1-direction in perforated plates.
-Therefore add higher resistance should be added to the other 2 directions (as an example, multiply d and f by 10).
+While the sponge-like structures permit the flow evenly in every direction (isotropic), perforated plates transmit the flow in a particular direction (anisotropic).
+To simulate an isotropic structure, dx, dy, dz and fx, fy, fz should respectively be the same.
+However, fluid will flow only in 1-direction in perforated plates.
+Therefore higher resistance should be added to the other 2 directions (as an example, multiply dy, dz and fy, fz by 10).

 If you would like to learn how to predict Darcy and Forchheimer Coefficients for perforated plates, check the following pages

-- Predict Darcy and Forchheimer coefficiens, using experimental data
+- Predict Darcy and Forchheimer coefficients, using experimental data

-- Predict Darcy and Forchheimer coefficiens, using empirical equations
+- Predict Darcy and Forchheimer coefficients, using empirical equations

-Following pictures represents an inclined perforated plate inside a pipe.
-Assuming the perforated plate has the identical properties as the previous one, same Darcy and Forchheimer coefficients can be applied.
+The following content discusses a case of an inclined perforated plate inside a pipe.
+Assuming the perforated plate has identical properties as the previous one, the same Darcy and Forchheimer coefficients can be applied.

-In this example, Darcy and Forchheimer coefficients for perforated plate are calculated as 2.53e+7 and 3.03e+3 respectively.
-Since coefficients d and f need to be defined in local coordinate system, just assign the corresponding values to dx and fx.
+In this example (inlet on left), Darcy and Forchheimer coefficients for the perforated plate are calculated as 2.53e+7 and 3.03e+3 respectively.
+Since coefficients d and f need to be defined in the local coordinate system, just assign the corresponding values to dx and fx.
 Flow won’t pass through the closed surfaces, therefore we need to add a higher resistance to the other two directions (2.53e+8 and 3.03e+4).
-These will be assigned to dy, dz, fy and fz.
+These will be assigned to dy, dz, and fy, fz respectively.

-The following picture represents pressure gradient on the cross section of the pipe and perforated plate.
-Velocity vectors show how the flow aligned through the perforated plate.
+The following picture represents pressure gradient on the cross-section of the pipe and perforated plate.
+Velocity vectors show how the flow is aligned through the perforated plate.